 An official transcript is one sent by California Intercontinental University directly to an institution or employer.
-An official transcript will be sent only if the student account is paid in full.
 The first copy of an official transcript is free; there is a fee for any additional official transcripts requested.

 An unofficial transcript is one sent by California Intercontinental University directly to the student.
 Unofficial transcripts may be sent via email and are complimentary.
 Students can view their program of study, progress report and grades in the Student Portal.